 - Cognitive disorders

 - Diabetes mellitus

 Schedule Regular Wellness Exams

 Just as with people, regular health checkups become increasingly important as dogs grow older.
 Most experts agree that senior dogs should be seen at least once every six months.
 The purpose of these wellness exams is to do three things:

+During a typical wellness exam, your vet will ask a variety of health-related questions in order to build a snapshot of your dog’s medical history.
+These questions often focus on your pup’s regular behaviors and whether you’ve observed any recent changes that may indicate a developing health concern.
 During this checkup, vets typically check a dog’s body for tumors, signs of pain, or arthritis.
 In addition, your vet will assess your dog’s overall appearance and body condition, scanning his eyes, ears, nose, and mouth for irregularities as well as listening to his lungs and heart.
 A routine checkup may also include the following battery of diagnostic tests.

 Most veterinarians agree that these baseline laboratory tests should be performed at least once a year in adult dogs ages two to seven years old, and more frequently in senior dogs.
 These baseline screenings allow your vet to monitor any developing trends in your dog’s health status as it changes from year to year.
 Additional testing may be necessary if your dog has any ongoing health issues, or if these routine screenings uncover any unusual results.